-Ernst & Young LLP, independent registered public accountants, served as the independent registered public accounting firm for us and our subsidiaries for the fiscal years ended December 31, 2019 and 2018.
-The Audit Committee has appointed Ernst & Young LLP to be our independent registered public accounting firm for the fiscal year ending December 31, 2020, and has further directed that the selection of the independent registered public accounting firm be submitted for approval by the stockholders at the Annual Meeting.

-Representatives of Ernst & Young LLP are expected to attend the Annual Meeting, will be given the opportunity to make a statement, if they so desire, and will be available to respond to appropriate questions from stockholders.
+Ernst & Young LLP, independent registered public accountants, served as the independent registered public accounting firm for us and our subsidiaries for the fiscal years ended December 31, 2021 and 2020.
+The Audit Committee has appointed Ernst & Young LLP to be our independent registered public accounting firm for the fiscal year ending December 31, 2022, and has further directed that the selection of the independent registered public accounting firm be submitted for approval by the stockholders at the Annual Meeting.
+Representatives of Ernst & Young LLP are expected to attend the Annual Meeting and will be available to respond to appropriate questions from stockholders.

-The Board of Directors recommends that the stockholders vote FOR the ratification of the appointment of Ernst & Young LLP as independent registered public accounting firm for the company for fiscal year 2020.
+The Board of Directors recommends that the stockholders vote FOR the ratification of the appointment of Ernst & Young LLP as independent registered public accounting firm for the company for fiscal year 2022.